Health Insurance

 I already have health coverage here in Canada.
 Can I use this coverage in Australia?

 Unless the coverage is offered by one of the preferred providers listed above, it will not be approved by the Australian Government as meeting the necessary requirements for your time in Australia.
-As this is the case, you can maintain any coverage you have here if it will cover travel and any other requirements you need, but you will need to purchase a proper OSHC policy from one of the approved providers to meet the requirements of an Australian student visa.
+As this is the case, you can maintain any coverage you currently have if it will cover travel and any other requirements you need, but you will need to purchase a proper OSHC policy from one of the approved providers to meet the requirements of an Australian student visa.

 What does OSHC cover?